Federated Credential Management API

 At a high level, the Federated Credential Management API works by the intermediation of cooperating IDPs and RPs.

-The § 3 Identity Provider HTTP API defines a set of HTTP APIs that cooperating IDPs and IDPs exposes as well as the entry points in the § 2 The Browser API that they can use.
+The § 3 Identity Provider HTTP API defines a set of HTTP APIs that IDPs expose as well as the entry points in the § 2 The Browser API that they can use.

 The user agent intermediates in such a matter that makes it impractical for the API to be used for tracking purposes, while preserving the functionality of identity federation.